Baidu vs Google: 5 reasons why you really should be using Baidu ads in 2019

 #3: Lower CPC (Cost per Click)

 Baidu is kind of an advertising anomaly in China, where advertising costs (especially print, video, sponsored posts or influencers) are exponentially more expensive than similar methods in the West.
 Baidu has, on average (varies depending on keywords and industry) cheaper CPC than Google for similar search terms.
 Working mostly within the B2B industry we have noticed that it’s common to find that popular search terms are usually around 25-40% of the cost of the same keywords in Google.
-Now, Baidu does have some strict payment terms and requires an initial deposit of RMB 10,000 (USD $1,454), but overall the cost of your campaign may be less.
+Now, Baidu does have some strict payment terms, requiring an initial deposit of at least RMB 20,000 (USD $2,952) if you are a foreign company.
+But the overall cost of your campaign should be comparatively lower.